wow2006/GraphicsDemos/shaders/texture/README.md

 # Texture

 ## Upload/Download texture from GPU
-Create a texture object then fill it with red.
+Create a texture object then fill it with simple texture.

-## Simple texture fragment shader
+## Use DSA commands for OpenGL
-Implement a simple fragment shader which uses simpler2D to write outColor.
+Same preview demo except replace texture functions with DSA.